jsooriah/happyapps/src/contents/blog/posts/dont-go-chasing-waterfalls-and-turn-the-ship-around/index.md

 Historically, many organisations operated with a waterfall-like model where product managers or business analysts would create detailed specifications that engineers would implement.
 Engineering teams would receive “clearer guidance upfront” with regular check-ins to ensure alignment.
 This approach treats engineers primarily as implementers who translate requirements into code.

-The Shift Toward Participatory Engineering
+When We Shifted Towards Participatory Engineering
 ------------------------------------------

 The modern tech industry increasingly favors empowering engineers to participate in solution design.
 Leading tech companies have “built intentional cultures that keep top engineers engaged, empowered, and sticking around through clear missions, internal mobility, open-source cred, trust in leadership, and clear technical missions.”
 [Code, culture, and competitive edge: Who’s winning the engineering talent war in tech?](https://www.signalfire.com/blog/whos-winning-the-engineering-talent-war)